 Students accepted into the program are assigned to work with a research scientist or a clinical oncologist who is actively engaged in research at the Emory University School of Medicine.
 Students will work in a professional setting with their faculty mentors and research teams.
-By working next to the team, students will learn the skills needed to conduct different types of cancer research.
+They will learn by working next to the team the skills needed to conduct different types of cancer research.
 The program consists of both academic and practicum components.
 Qualified applicants must have completed three years of laboratory-based science classes that include advanced courses in chemistry, biology, and mathematics.

 Winship Cancer Institute does not provide for housing, meals, parking or transportation.